 Step 4.
 Then click Add Source, select OneDrive as the transfer source, then click Add Destination, select Google Drive as the sync destination, and click Start Sync to start the task.

 You can contact Microsoft's technical support team and seek their help.
 It is possible that your OneDrive error is caused by more complicated reasons.
 You can go to the support page and contact the staff with your Microsoft account.
 You need to provide a description of the problem encountered.
 The support team will help you solve the problem based on your server address, error code information, and information about further issues with your account.

 Compared with cloud storage services such as OneDrive, cloud backup services are more stable and secure.
-You can use professional Windows PC cloud backup, such as the CBackup, to replace OneDrive.
+You can use professional Windows PC cloud backup, such as the CBackup, to save important data to the OneDrive or other clouds.
 It's the best desktop app to back up your computer to OneDrive, and it can perfectly replace the OneDrive client.

 It not only provides users with more diverse and professional automatic cloud backup methods but also provides larger cloud backup space for free.
-Free users can back up their PC files to their OneDrive account and a huge backup space of CBackup Cloud (10GB free here) through CBackup.
+Free users can back up and sync their PC files to their OneDrive account and a huge backup space of CBackup Cloud (10GB free, up to 5TB) through CBackup.